szymonpoterejkoinfe2/PhotoAdder/README.md

 # PhotoAdder
-C# application, utilizing Google Programmable Search Engine and Google Search API or Web scraping for search, download and addition to excel file of image related to recived phrase.
+C# application, utilizing Google Programmable Search Engine and Google Search API or Web scraping for search, download and addition to excel file of image related to received  phrase.

 # Detailed Description
 **PhotoAdder** is a Desktop application in C# with WPF interface enables searching and organizing photos.
 It uses Google Programmable Search Engine and Google